andreipa/docker-lamp/README.md

 git fetch --all
 docker-compose up -d --build
 ```
-You can access your LAMP stack via `http://localhost`
+You can access your LAMP stack via `http://localhost` or `http://app1.test`

 ### Configuration